thellimist/TIL/README.md

 - The length of pendulum that takes one second to swing end-to-end is called a meter (simple way to measure it).
 It takes the same amount of time regardless how high you drop it.
 - Zebra and donkey or horse can mate and weird creatures appear afterwards.

+Cities were really filty even in early 19th century.
+In 14th century London;
+- people were throwing their poo in the streets.
+City started to fine them.
+A new job; waste collectors were introduced.
+People started to throw poo and waste to Thames river.
+That was also fined.
+People did it anyways.
+- butchers were breading/cutting animals in streets (amazing amount of filth produced).
+Goverment only allowed butchers to work in 3 open squares instead of the whole city.
+Dodgy butchers became more populer, city banned selling meat after dark.
+After plague losing half the population, city introced more fines (20,000£) for waste dumping, increased the amount of waste collectors.
+They still couldn't manage to make the city clean...

 ### Day 12: 6/02/2017
 Homo Sapiens started walking on two foot because in Savannah standing up meant less heat absorbed.
 This way sapiens could hunt/harvest where as other predators had to be in the shadows to stay cool.